gracetyy/christmas-tree/README.md

 ## 📸 Instagram Import (How it works)
 When you enter a username:
+1. The app sends a request to a backend webhook powered by **Bubblelab** (a YC-backed startup specializing in AI-driven automation).
-1. A backend service uses a **Headless Browser (Puppeteer/Playwright)** or a **Scraping API** to visit the public Instagram profile.
+2. Bubblelab's service uses a **Headless Browser** to securely visit the public Instagram profile.
-2. It identifies the most recent high-quality image URLs from the profile's grid.
+3. It identifies the most recent high-quality image URLs from the profile's grid.
-3. These images are processed and sent back to the app to be instantly "hung" as Polaroids on the 3D tree.
+4. These images are processed, optimized, and sent back to the app to be instantly "hung" as Polaroids on the 3D tree.

 ---